 Students are eligible to apply for workstudy positions in costuming, scenery, box office, script library, choral library, and recruiting (*note- typically box office positions are awarded to non-departmental students due to time conflicts).
 Applications for positions should be submitted one week prior to the beginning of the semester.
 Workers will be selected on the basis of skills, experience, reliability, and initiative.
 These positions are campus jobs and will be considered as such in terms of renewal and department recommendation.
 Any student who meets the requirements for employment will be considered.
 Payment for such jobs is handled through the Melissa Larson in Human Resources.
 Any student who receives financial aid will be working for the Performing Arts Department under the work study program.

 If a student qualifies for employment but receives no form of financial aid, they will be paid on a payroll basis, when available.
-Those working under the payroll system may seldom work more than 5 hours per week, according to college guidelines.
+Those working under the payroll system may seldom work more than 5 hours per week, according to university guidelines.
 If an individual has a work-study position, s/he is not eligible for a payroll position as well.
-The college deems this an "over award" and will not allow it.
+The university deems this an "over award" and will not allow it.

 - Be punctual.